- Math Circle Diaries, Year 1: A Complete Curriculum

 - by Anna Burago

-In this circle, we will spend a lot of time working on problems and getting to know math concepts and ideas through hands-on experience.
+In this circle, we spend a lot of time working on challenging problems, mastering useful problem solving techniques, and learning math concepts and ideas through theoretical discussions and hands-on experience.

 This circle is devoted to more advanced math concepts and more challenging problems than Circle 2.
 It is about both hands-on problem solving and building a solid foundation for our middle school program.
 While working on a variety of math enrichment topics and problem solving techniques, the students will be exposed to all elements of mathematical inquiry: creative exploration, rigorous proof, and clear explanation.

 For students who want to know more about the world of extracurricular mathematics.
 Potential students should be ready to explore, learn, and work on challenging problems.
-This class is open to Elementary School Circle graduates and to new students.
+This class is open to Junior Circle graduates and to new students.

 For students of grades 6-8 who are familiar with the First Year topics or are ready to put in extra work of catching up with our First Year program.